Fashion, Storytelling, Symbolism.

 Typically, a culture or similar group of people can recognize and understand a particular symbol, despite the representing object usually being arbitrary in and of itself.
 I like the way Richard Nordquist puts it in his article A Symbol in Language and Literature:

 “A symbol is a person, place, action, word, or thing that (by association, resemblance, or convention) represents something other than itself.”

-Some examples could be: a red rose representing “romance”, the American flag representing “freedom”, and a black sheep representing an “outcast” or (more positively) “uniqueness”.
+Some examples could be: a red rose representing “romance”, the American flag representing “freedom”, and a black sheep representing being an “outcast” or (more positively) “unique”.